alexstanovoy/gudp/BUILDING.md

 ### Dependencies

+For building & testing:

-* Meson and Ninja build tools.
+* Meson build tool.
 * A C11-compliant compiler, such as:
   * GCC 4.6 or later.
   * Clang 3.1 or later.

+For generating documentation:

 * Doxygen 1.8.17 or later.
 * GraphViz 2.40.1 or later.

+For Continuous Integration:

 * Clang Format 8 or later.
 * Clang Tidy 8 or later.